Genetics & Public Policy Fellowship

 The American Society of Human Genetics (ASHG) and the National Human Genome Research Institute (NHGRI) co-sponsor the Genetics and Public Policy Fellowship to give genetics professionals an opportunity to contribute to the policy-making process.
 The fellowship is designed as a bridge for genetics professionals wishing to transition to a policy career.
 This unique fellowship provides three separate types of experiences: time spent in the National Institutes of Health within the Executive Branch; a staff position on Capitol Hill serving elected officials in the Legislative Branch; and experience working with ASHG in the non-profit science advocacy sector.

 An ASHG Portal login is required to access the Genetics & Public Policy Fellowship site.
-This is the same login if you have recently joined/renewed as an ASHG member.
+This is the login used to join the Society or renew membership.
 If you do not have a ASHG Portal login, create an ASHG Portal account.
-If you forgot your password, reset your ASHG Portal password.
 Please note: your username is the email address associated with your membership.
 Upon login, you will be asked to give the submission system permission to access your ASHG account information.

 Purpose: This is a fellowship program designed for genetics professionals with an advanced degree who are early in their careers and interested in the development and implementation of genetics-related health and research policies at a national level.
 The fellow will have the opportunity to participate in policy analysis at NHGRI and ASHG, and to work directly within the U.S. Congress.